phamstel/study-time-eda/README.md

 and work more efficiently.

 ## Key Questions Explored
+Sorted into the following categories.

+- **Numerical Outcomes**
+  - Do larger blocks of productivity or smaller blocks work better?
+  - Does listening to music affect my productivity score?
+  - Are short breaks better than long breaks?
+  - What is the average productivity score?
+- **Categorical Outcomes**
   - When am I most productive?
 Morning, afternoon, or evening?
-- Do larger blocks of productivity or smaller blocks work better?
-- Do breaks help boost productivity?
-How does taking a break affect the next session’s productivity?
-  Are short breaks better than long breaks?
   - What locations make me more productive?
 Does location matter?
-  Does staying in the same location for a long period of time work better?
+  - Does staying in the same location for a long period of time work better?
   - Are certain subjects/tasks more productive than others?
   - Do I consistently perform differently depending on the day of the week?
+- **Time-based Trends**
+  - Do breaks help boost productivity?
+  - How does taking a break affect the next session’s productivity?

 ## Data
 Datasets: